Amid68/Fake-News-Detection/comparison/comparative_analysis/comparative_analysis.md

 # Comparative Analysis of Transformer Models for Fake News Detection

 This notebook compares the performance and efficiency of various transformer models for fake news detection, helping to determine which models are best suited for different deployment scenarios.
+The analysis provides comprehensive insights into the trade-offs between accuracy, computational efficiency, and generalization capabilities.

 ## 1. Introduction

 Transformer-based language models have revolutionized natural language processing tasks, including fake news detection.
 However, different transformer architectures offer various trade-offs between accuracy, computational efficiency, and memory requirements.
 Understanding these trade-offs is crucial for choosing the right model for a specific deployment scenario.

-In this analysis, we'll compare the following models that were previously evaluated on the WELFake dataset:
+In this analysis, we compare the following models that were evaluated on the WELFake dataset using standardized train/validation/test splits:

 - **Baseline Models**: Logistic Regression and Random Forest with TF-IDF features
 - **DistilBERT**: A distilled version of BERT with 40% fewer parameters